My Favorite Slide Rules

 A version of this was the personal rule of Buzz Aldrin, which is said to have travelled with him to the moon upon Apollo 11.
 I love space; so I love this rule.

-The full size and pocket versions are delightful and powerful.
-Made of bamboo, they are elegant and gorgeous.
-Glad to have both versions of the Versalog 2 as well.
+The pocket version of the famous Versalog is delightful and powerful.
+Made of bamboo, both varieties are elegant and gorgeous.
+I have several of these rules.

 Staedtler 544 28 Log Log Duplex Rule